TerjeLonoy/Android-Certificate-Preparation/Readme.md

 Alarms are used to send a Broadcast at a certain point in time.
 The Broadcast is picked up by a Receiver, that will perform a given task, such as sending a Notification to the device.

 This project contains an implementation of an Alarm that sends a Notification at a point in time.
 [AlarmScheduleManager.java][1ea] starts an Alarm that triggers a Broadcast after 15 seconds.
 [AlarmReceiver.java][1eb] receives this Broadcast and sends a Notification to the user.
 When the Notification is tapped, [AlarmWakeActivity.java][1ec] is started.

+Read more about Alarms on [Android AlarmManager Documentation][1ed]

+### 1f.
+Schedule a background task using JobScheduler
+JobScheduler is similar to Alarms in the sense that both are used to schedule tasks, however, Alarms are used to trigger task at a specified time.
+JobScheduler can be used to schedule tasks when a certain device state condition is met, such as when the network is online again.
+Can also be used for periodically tasks, and most importantly, can persist through device reboot.

+This project contains an implementation of JobScheduler that will only start if a network condition is met (needs to have a network connection).
+If said condition is not met, the Job will not run.

+[JobSchedulerExampleActivity.java][1fa] will start a Job and register a BroadcastReceiver so it knowns when the Job has finished.
+The Job is handled by [JobScheduleService.java][1fb] which will execute a background task, which in return will Broadcast its result.

+To test this scenario properly, try to open [JobSchedulerExampleActivity.java][1fa] with, and without an active network connection to see the difference in results.

 ## 2. Application User Interface (UI) and User Experience (UX)